 - A small shovel.
 Again, this isn’t necessary but can speed things along.
 I typically just use my hands though when working in pots and save the shovels for planting in the ground.

 - Planters.
 I’ve collected mine over the years, as they can be quite the investment if you plan to have a lot in your yard and on your porch.
 These tall planters I got last year and two of my favorites as I feel they’re not only the perfect size, but they also have inserts that come with them so you don’t have to fill them all the way with dirt!
 With the wind in Nebraska, I prefer resin planters over ceramic, as it’s not uncommon for ours to occasionally blow over.
-I’ve included a few other fun planter ideas below, but I also have had luck in the past at places like Costco and Lowe’s.
+I’ve included a few other fun planter ideas below, but I also have a post dedicated to outdoor planters.
 Simply click on any of the images below to learn more about each item.